ashbb/green_shoes/README.md

 Then you can look at good-looking button on Green Shoes.
 (left button of [this snapshot](http://www.rin-shun.com/tmp/ruby-gtk2-buttons.png))

-Ruby-GNOME2 developer Kou (Kouhei Sutou) said he'd include gtkrc in the next distribution of Ruby/GTK2. </strike> ==> Done!
-[Ruby-GNOME2 0.90.7 released](http://ruby-gnome2.sourceforge.jp/?News_20110202_1) Thanks, Kou.
+Ruby-GNOME2 developer Kou (Kouhei Sutou) included gtkrc in the [0.90.7](http://ruby-gnome2.sourceforge.jp/?News_20110202_1) distribution.
+Thanks, Kou.
 Awesome!

 Mini Hackety Hack